AdamCavaliere/TFE_WorkspaceReaper/README.md

  * `TFE_ORG` - The organization your workspaces are configured under
  * `TFE_TOKEN` - Either a User Token, or a Team Token

+ #### Optional Variable
+ * `ui` - true or false: Enables a web-ui to report on how many total destructions have occurred and details about the workspaces which were destroyed.
+This defaults to `false`.
+The WebURL will be exposed as an output if it is set.
+ * `check_time` - How often (in minutes) the reaper bot should run to check on workspaces.
+The default is set to `5`.

 #### Workspace Settings
-For workspaces you wish to destroy, you must set an Environment Variable of `WORKSPACE_TTL` with an integer that is counted in hours.
+For workspaces you wish to destroy, you must set an Environment Variable of `WORKSPACE_TTL` with an integer that is counted in minutes.
 This will allow the reaper bot to know how long you intend to keep the workspace around.

 By doing a new apply to the workspace, it will reset the counter time, thus in effect extending the _"lease"_ of the workspace.